 It is really important that everyone who is eligible gets vaccinated as soon as possible.
-Anyone 18 or over can book their vaccine appointments online through the national booking system or by phoning 119.
+Anyone aged 12 or over can book their vaccine appointments online through the national booking system or by phoning 119.
 Various walk in sites are also available.

 See the latest weekly COVID-19 statistics for Bedford Borough (PDF)